-For this article, we decided to compare the Amazon AWS vs. Oracle Cloud platform – a new entrant and the absolute leader in the market.
-Also, we base this comparison on Gartner’s expert opinion of the strengths and drawbacks, capabilities and cautions of Amazon AWS and Oracle Cloud Platform, as well as on end customers’ reviews.
+For this article, we decided to compare the Amazon AWS vs. Oracle Cloud platform — a new entrant and the absolute leader in the market.
+However, we base this comparison not only on Gartner’s expert opinion of the capabilities and cautions, strengths and drawbacks of Amazon AWS and Oracle Cloud Platform, but also on their users’ reviews.

 |Read also: How to Choose the Right Cloud Platform in 2018|

 Let’s begin with the longstanding leader — Amazon Web Services for further AWS vs. Oracle cloud comparison.
 Maybe its dominant position is the reason why lots of people consider this name to be the synonym for cloud technologies.

 AWS, Amazon’s subsidiary, entered the market in 2006, and since then it has been rapidly gaining ground.
 As of year-end 2017, its annual revenue amounted to $17.5 billion, which is 43% higher than n 2016.
 So, let’s figure out why millions of companies opt for this cloud platform.

 This cloud solution is considered to suit any case that seamlessly performs in a virtualized environment.
 It integrates powerful IaaS and PaaS capabilities and provides a number of products and services, such as: